Story Behind The Name

-Strategic Marketing, like chess, is often linked to strategic warfare against competitors/foes, and has been studied along the lines of battle strategies and tactics for centuries.
+Business, like chess, is often linked to strategic warfare against competitors/'foes', and has been studied along the lines of battle strategies and tactics for centuries.

 There are many books to that effect; e.g. A. Ries & J. Trout, 'Marketing Warfare', Mcgraw-Hill, 1986; Barrie.
 G. James, 'Business Wargames', Penguin, 1985, to name a few.
 Perhaps the greatest book on marketing was written by a retired Prussian general, Karl von Clausewitz, entitled 'On War'.
-The 1832 book focuses on the strategic principles behind all successful wars, and is still relevant today, only the arms have changed over time.
+The 1832 book focuses on the strategic principles behind all successful wars, and is still relevant today, it's only the 'arms and amunition' that have changed over time.

 Hence the relevant connection to this violent yet strategically astute ancestry; and perhaps the very reason why the McLeod clan is the only one to have survived in its original Scottish chiefdom for more than 800 years to this day.

-Something we hope to help our clients to emulate, in a somewhat more subdued manner of course!
+Something Greg hopes to help his clients to emulate, in a somewhat more subdued manner of course!

 The Crest of Clan MacLeod of Lewis